Bulk URL monitoring: import, organize, and get AI-powered alerts

 All changes are captured and stored in your monitoring history regardless of AI classification.
 Access your dashboard to review the complete log, including changes the AI filtered as unimportant.

-If you notice patterns of incorrect filtering, refine your AI prompt to be more specific about what constitutes an important change.
-You can also adjust the filtering sensitivity or disable AI filtering for specific jobs.
+If you notice patterns of incorrect filtering, refine your AI prompt to be more specific about what counts as important.
+You can also adjust filtering sensitivity or disable AI filtering for specific jobs.

 Can I combine real-time alerts with periodic digest reports?

 Yes.
-Configure immediate notifications for high-priority workspaces while scheduling weekly or monthly digest reports for comprehensive review.
-Many teams use real-time Slack alerts for competitor pricing changes while receiving weekly email digests summarizing all detected changes for documentation and trend analysis.
+Configure immediate notifications for high-priority workspaces while scheduling weekly or monthly digest reports for full review.
+Many teams use real-time Slack alerts for competitor pricing changes while receiving weekly email digests that summarize all detected changes for documentation and trend analysis.

 Reports include changes regardless of whether real-time alerts were sent.